PetX1996/cod4maps/README.md

 2. Install official COD4 Mod Tools package to GAMEDIR folder
 3. Clone this repository to GAMEDIR folder (it will add a lot of new files and overwrite some existing one)

+## How do I commit changes?
+Before each commit run "generate-gitignore.bat" which creates new .gitignore file excluding all unmodified game files.

 ## How do I compile a map?
 Follow standard way of compiling.
 Some steps was modified to make it easier.
 Compiled map should be in usermaps folder.